lch99310/chunghao_lee/content/posts/product decoder_Douyin truth seeker/index.md

 ## Why This Design Is Brilliant

 ### (1) Solving a Real Problem at the Right Moment
 Traditional fact-checking requires users to **leave the app** and cross-reference sources manually.
 That’s too much friction.
-Douyin embeds fact-checking **directly into the content flow**.
+Douyin embeds 'AI fact-checking' **directly into the content flow**.
 The moment of doubt is the moment of action.

 ### (2) A Minimalist Interaction: Just @ It
 The interaction leverages an existing behavior: the **@ mention**.
 There’s no new UI to learn and no forms to fill out.
 It’s a textbook example of reducing cognitive load by repurposing a familiar interaction for a new use case.